theoromeo/NextPage-Parser/readme.md

 - image - will query for `"Element [np-img]"` and retrieve the first instance.

-- image.grid - will query for `"Element [np-img]"` and retrieve the first 6 instances. if only one image is found the `image.grid view` will invoice the `image view`.
+- image.grid - will query for `"Element [np-img]"` and retrieve the first 6 instances. if only one image is found, the `image.grid view` will invoke the `image view`.

-- basic - Will look for [Information Properties](#informational-properties) to find its data, if no property is defined in the node the head properties are used.
+- basic - Will look for [Information Properties](#informational-properties) to find its data; if no property is defined in the node, the head properties are used.

 ### Custom view queries
-If your data is stored in a different structure you can define your own queries using the query syntax in the `np-view` attribute.
+If your data is stored in a different structure, you can define your own queries using the query syntax in the `np-view` attribute.
 ```html
 <article
     np-for="fender"